SIP Integration

 Two authentication modes are available:

-* **IP-based (recommended)** — Bland's IP addresses are whitelisted on your server.
-No credentials needed.
+* **IP-based (recommended)** — Bland's signaling IPs are allow-listed on your server, and Bland trusts your endpoint by source IP.
+No credentials to manage.

 * **Registration-based** — Bland registers with your server using a username and password via SIP REGISTER.
-A derived password is provided that you must configure in your PBX.
+A derived password is returned that you configure in your PBX.

-You can also optionally provide **call authentication** credentials (SIP username/password) that are included in SIP INVITE requests.
+You can also optionally provide **call authentication** credentials (SIP username/password) included on SIP INVITE requests.

 <Accordion title="API">

-Set `auth_mode` in the inbound direction of your [`POST /v1/sip/attach`](/api-v1/post/sip-attach) request:
+Set `auth_mode` on the trunk or in the inbound direction of [`POST /v1/sip/attach`](/api-v1/post/sip-attach):

 ```json theme={null}